Chilean court orders mediation between Church and alleged abuse victims

 The Church sex abuse and cover-up scandal has led Chilean prosecutors to investigate hundreds of cases of alleged abuse and prompted Pope Francis to apologize to its faithful.

 Karadima, now 88 and living in a nursing home in the capital, has denied the accusations.
-He was never charged by civilian authorities because the statute of limitations on such crimes had expired.
+He was never charged by civilian authorities because the statute of limitations had expired.
 He was found guilty of sexual abuse in a Vatican investigation in 2011, and last month was defrocked by the Pope.

-(This version of the story was refiled to remove extraneous $ in paragraph 8 reference to pesos)

-Reporting by Natalia A. Ramos Miranda and Erik Lopez; Writing by Dave Sherwood
+Reporting by Natalia A. Ramos Miranda and Erik Lopez; writing by Dave Sherwood